MinnPost/object-sync-for-salesforce/readme.txt

 Object Sync for Salesforce does have abundant developer hooks, and WooCommerce has its own API, and it would be possible to build an add-on plugin to provide full support by integrating these (we would happily point to it for all users who install this plugin while they're running WooCommerce).

 == Changelog ==

+* 1.3.2 (2018-03-16)
+	* Bug fix: this plugin would sometimes conflict with jQuery from other plugins, especially older ones.
+This puts the object into an enclosure instead.
+	* Bug fix: allow mapped date fields to be empty without causing a push error.
+	* Bug fix: make sure plugin notices only appear on pages related to this plugin.
+	* Bug fix: doing an import with only one object map would fail.

 * 1.3.1 (2018-03-11)
 	* Bug fix: this release fixes an issue in which a custom post object with custom fields was not sending its custom fields on the first save, causing it to fail if the fields were required in Salesforce.
 Thanks to WordPress user @rtd2 for reporting this.